avanpo/avanpo.github.io/_posts/2015-12-20-microcorruption-ctf-hollywood.md

 ## Final thoughts

 I really liked this CTF (and Microcorruption in general).
-It showed that no matter what level of obfuscation, it's never a good idea to hide valuable information in the code.
+It showed that no matter the level of obfuscation, it's never a good idea to hide valuable information in the code.
 It takes a lot of time and perseverance, but it'll always be possible to reverse.

 It also got me thinking about other types of obfuscation.
 This binary had a lot of garbage ops and very roundabout ways of getting simple things done.
 But it was easy to follow the entered password, and as a result you could always be sure you were still on the right path.
 And when the cmp instructions came, the answer was immediately evident.
 But what if that wasn't the case?